iamkirankumaryadav/Library/Data Science/Cross Validation.md

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>

 # **Cross-Validation**
-- Cross-validation is a resampling technique to evaluate the trained model performance on a limited dataset.
+- A resampling technique to evaluate the trained model performance on a limited dataset.
 - A method of evaluating the ML model's performance across random samples (new unseen data) of the datasets.
+- Prevent overfitting and ensure the model generalizes well to unseen data.
 - After training, we can't assume the model will perform well on new data.
 - We can't be sure of the model’s accuracy or variance without testing it.
 - We need validation to ensure the model has low bias and low variance.
 - **Validation:** Assurance that your model is trained well (**Low Bias** and **Low Variance**)
 - To evaluate performance, test the model on new unseen data.
+Monitor performance across iterations.
 - Based on the results, we can identify underfitting or overfitting.
 - Cross-validation gives a more realistic idea of how the model will perform on new unseen data.

+### Key Idea:
+- Initially, more iterations improve accuracy.
+After a point, validation performance declines, model starts overfitting.

+### Action:
+Stop training when validation error increases (Early Stopping).

+### Benefit:
+- Reduces risk of memorizing noise in training data.

 <h3><a href='#hold'>Holdout</a> | <a href='#kfold'>K Fold</a> | <a href='#skfold'>Stratified K Fold</a> | <a href='#loocv'>Leave One Out</a> </h3>